Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 ### Custom Credentials

-The `@azure/identity` library covers a broad range of Azure Active Directory authentication scenarios.
+The `@azure/identity` library covers a broad range of Microsoft Entra authentication scenarios.
 However, we understand there are cases in which the credentials provided might not meet the specific needs of your application.
 Some applications might avoid taking a dependency on the `@azure/identity` package.
 In such cases, you may want to write your custom credential.

 In this section, we'll examine some such scenarios.